The Brooklyn Flea's flagship location is open April-November and features 150+ curated vendors of antiques, vintage, handmade and food items.

 It's hard to over-sell this weekly flea.
 Amazing food, good (albeit often overpriced) vintage wares and a good place to people watch.

 most food here is tasty.
 I'm always torn between anything Mexican or the (portable!) brick oven pizzas. there's also a stand towards entrance that sells prosciutto bruschetta--yum!

-Try the Asia Dog and spot it on Foodspotting!
+Try the Asia Dog

 Don't eat before coming here so that you can enjoy some of the best food that Brooklyn has to offer.